Medical and health care for uninsured.

 Breast & Cervical Cancer Program - This is for people who need screening services or are concerned with symptoms.
 1-800-232-4636.

 Bureau Of Insurance For States - Provides contact information on each state’s public health insurance plans.
+It includes Medicaid and others.
 816-783-8500.

 Charitable hospital programs - Never hesitate to ask the hospital, doctor or medical provider for help.
 Many facilities will work with uninsured and low income patients.
 For example, nonprofit hospitals are often required to provide medical care or some form of financial assistance to everyone in order to keep their tax exempt status.
 Many Children's Hospitals also have some form of charitable programs.
 It is recommended to call the billing office and to speak to a patient advocate or financial counselor, and get an application.

 Children with Special Health Care Needs - While not guaranteed, many states have insurance and assistance programs for children who fall into this category.
+It may even cover the disabled.
 Some will enroll children year round; others have limited windows and more restrictions on them.
 They generally have income and asset limits.
+A list of state resources is at the bottom of this page.

 Comprehensive Coverage Info By State - Get access to a comprehensive state guide.
 It will provide information on your rights to specific coverage in your state, such as guaranteed issued plans, prompt-pay-laws, pre-existing medical conditions, and if your state or county offers residents access to high risk health, yet low cost, insurance coverage.
 1-800-638-0742